Weather-Station-Software/live-weather-station/readme.txt

 * New: a new "station view" offers more in-depth visibility and understanding of the collected weather stations.
 * New: in addition to its nominal mode, Weather Station can now run in a simplified mode (automatic selection of settings, display options, units, etc.).
 * New: it's now possible to collect data from stations published on Weather Underground.
+* New: it's now possible to collect data from stations publishing its data via realtime.txt file (Cumulus, etc.).
+* New: it's now possible to collect data from stations publishing its data via clientraw.txt file (Weather Display, WeeWX, etc.).
 * New: the min & max boundaries for controls (like meters or gauges) can be set for each measurement types.
 * New: the min & max alarms thresholds for controls (like LCD panel or meters) can be set for each measurement types.
 * New: a widget in the WordPress dashboard now display an "operating summary" of the plugin.
 * New: it's now possible to manually purge and resynchronize data.
+* New: humidity min & max collecting for station supporting it.
+Output rendering in all shortcodes.
+* New: pressure min & max collecting for station supporting it.
+Output rendering in all shortcodes.
+* New: yesterday, month, season and year aggregated rain collecting for station supporting it.
+Output rendering in all shortcodes.
 * New: for Netatmo stations first setup, last setup and last upgrade dates are collected and may be rendered like other measurements.
 * New: for all personal stations last seen and last refresh dates are collected and may be rendered like other measurements.
 * New: new alternate icons set to display moon ephemeris values.
 * New: ability to publish outdoor data of personal stations as stickertags format (for local, national or transnational weather networks like FRWN, etc.).
-* New: a caching mechanism is implemented to accelerate all backend operations.
+* New: a caching mechanism is implemented to accelerate all backend rendering.
 * Improvement: stability and speed are dramatically optimized.
 * Improvement: it's now possible to use partial translations.
 * Improvement: Weather Station has a new stylized (and stylish) logo!